-Ecuador country profile: Overview
+Ecuador country profile

-Ecuador is a patchwork of ethnic, regional and racial identities - a complex legacy of its indigenous and colonial past.
+Ecuador is a patchwork of ethnic identities, a complex legacy of its indigenous and colonial past.

 Traditionally a farming country, Ecuador's economy was transformed after the 1960s by the growth of industry and the discovery of oil.
 There was rapid growth and progress in health, education and housing.